 What is nearshore outsourcing?

 For US companies, nearshore outsourcing provides only two choices: Canada and Mexico.
-Companies in Europe are surrounded by onshore and nearshore software developing resources.
+Companies in Europe are surrounded by onshore and nearshore development resources.

 What is the difference between nearshore and offshore?